ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 from depression[^depression],
 from anxiety[^anxiety],
 from loneliness[^loneliness],
-and from far-right extremism[^extremism].
+and from far-right extremism.[^extremism]

-[^depression]: "[Social media] use was significantly associated with increased depression."
-Lin, L.y., Sidani, J.E., Shensa, A., Radovic, A., Miller, E., Colditz, J.B., Hoffman, B.L., Giles, L.M. and Primack, B.A.
-(2016), [Association Between Social Media Use and Depression Among U.S. Young Adults](https://doi.org/10.1002/da.22466), Depression and Anxiety, Volume 33, Issue 4, pages 323-331.
+[^depression]: "[Social media] use was significantly associated with increased depression." [_Association Between Social Media Use and Depression Among U.S. Young Adults_](https://doi.org/10.1002/da.22466), Depression and Anxiety, Volume 33, Issue 4, pages 323-331, January 19, 2016

-[^anxiety]: "Use of multiple [social media] platforms is independently associated with symptoms of depression and anxiety."
-Primack, Brian & Shensa, Ariel & Escobar-Viera, César & Barrett, Erica & Sidani, Jaime & Colditz, Jason & James, A..
-(2017).
-[Use of multiple social media platforms and symptoms of depression and anxiety: A nationally-representative study among U.S. young adults.](https://www.researchgate.net/publication/311568667_Use_of_multiple_social_media_platforms_and_symptoms_of_depression_and_anxiety_A_nationally-representative_study_among_US_young_adults) Computers in Human Behavior.
-69. 1-9.
-10.1016/j.chb.2016.11.013.
+[^anxiety]: "Use of multiple [social media] platforms is independently associated with symptoms of depression and anxiety." [_Use of multiple social media platforms and symptoms of depression and anxiety: A nationally-representative study among U.S. young adults_](https://www.researchgate.net/publication/311568667_Use_of_multiple_social_media_platforms_and_symptoms_of_depression_and_anxiety_A_nationally-representative_study_among_US_young_adults) Computers in Human Behavior.
+69. 1-9 April 2017
-[^loneliness]: "The limited use group showed significant reductions in loneliness and depression over three weeks compared to the control group."
-[No More FOMO: Limiting Social Media Decreases Loneliness and Depression](https://doi.org/10.1521/jscp.2018.37.10.751) Melissa G. Hunt, Rachel Marx, Courtney Lipson, and Jordyn Young Journal of Social and Clinical Psychology 2018 37:10, 751-768
+[^loneliness]: "The limited use group showed significant reductions in loneliness and depression over three weeks compared to the control group." [_No More FOMO: Limiting Social Media Decreases Loneliness and Depression_](https://doi.org/10.1521/jscp.2018.37.10.751) Journal of Social and Clinical Psychology 2018 37:10, 751-768

-[^extremism]: "[C]ontent from sources rated as far-right by independent news rating services consistently received the highest engagement per follower of any partisan group."
-[Far-right news sources on Facebook more engaging](https://medium.com/cybersecurity-for-democracy/far-right-news-sources-on-facebook-more-engaging-e04a01efae90) Cybersecurity for Democracy, March 3, 2021
+[^extremism]: "[C]ontent from sources rated as far-right by independent news rating services consistently received the highest engagement per follower of any partisan group." [_Far-right news sources on Facebook more engaging_](https://medium.com/cybersecurity-for-democracy/far-right-news-sources-on-facebook-more-engaging-e04a01efae90) Cybersecurity for Democracy, March 3, 2021

 It's
 a terrifying scenario